Kayzubi/Kayzubi/README.md

 - 🗺️ I'm based in Nigeria

-- 🔬 I’m currently working on projects with ReactJs and Scss
+- 🔬 I’m currently working on projects with Typescript and Scss

 - 🌱 I’m currently learning more Javascript, React, RestAPI, Typescript